-Dr Sally Hines
+Professor Sally Hines

-Associate Professor of Sociology and Gender Studies
+Professor of Sociology and Gender Identities

-I am an Associate Professor of Sociology and Gender Studies in the School of Sociology and Social Policy and the Director of the Centre of Interdisciplinary Gender Studies (CIGS).
-I work in the areas of gender, sexuality, intimacy and the body; addressing transformations in these identity practices and looking at how these shifts feed into theoretical debates around citizenship, recognition and social movements.
-The focus on the intersections – and disconnections - of gender and sexuality are brought together in my body of work on transgender.
+I am a Professor of Sociology and Gender Identities in the School of Sociology and Social Policy, and Leader of the ‘Inequalities Academic Area’.
+I joined the School in 2007.
+Between 2009 – 2014 I was the Director of the Centre for Interdisciplinary Gender Studies.
+I work in the areas of gender, sexuality, intimacy, and the body; addressing transformations in these identity practices and everyday experiences.
+I am interested in how substantive changes feed into theoretical debates around citizenship, recognition and social movements.
+The focus on the intersections – and disconnections - of gender, sexuality, and embodiment are brought together in my body of work on transgender.

-My current research focuses on the interplay between social, cultural and legal shifts around gender and sexuality.
-I am particularly interested in the role of social movements in changing gendered and sexual understandings and practices, especially around questions of ‘difference’.
-Between 2008 - 2010 I was PI of an ESRC grant ‘Gender Diversity, Recognition and Citizenship', the findings of which will form a forthcoming book 'Gender Diversity, Recognition and Citizenship: Towards a Politics of Difference (Palgrave Macmillan, 2013).
+My previous work has addressed the role of social movements in changing gendered and sexual understandings and practices, especially around questions of ‘difference’.
+Between 2008 - 2010 I was PI on the ESRC grant ‘Gender Diversity, Recognition and Citizenship', the findings of which are explored in my book 'Gender Diversity, Recognition and Citizenship: Towards a Politics of Difference (Palgrave Macmillan, 2013).
 The project led to an ESRC funded Knowledge Exchange Project 'Recognizing Diversity?: Equalities in Principle and Practice (2009-2010).
-I am co- grant holder (with Prof. Yvette Taylor) of the ESRC Seminar Series 'Critical Diversities'.
+Between 2011 – 2013 I was co- grant holder of the ESRC Seminar Series 'Critical Diversities'.

 - Transgender and gender diversity